 Institution Career Guidance

 It isn’t just about the degree, either.
-The value of getting a degree is with the institution itself, who should have strong resources you will have access to as well as career guidance and even connections to the industry itself.
+The value of getting a degree is with the institution itself, which should have strong resources you will have access to as well as career guidance and even connections to the industry itself.

 Maintain Strong Foundations to Succeed in Whatever You Do

 Whatever you do and whichever pathway you take you must invest in ongoing training.
-Software and computing are two of the fastest-changing industries, with new innovations and tools being created every single second.
+Software and computing are two of the fastest-changing industries, with innovations and tools being created every single second.
 You cannot stop learning if you wish to continue working, much less succeed, so try to adopt new habits that allow you to brush up on your skills daily.